European-Unified-ID/EUID-docs/docs/guides/integration-options-publisher-web.md

 - You can keep your <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> entirely on the server side.
 - If your development resources are back-end developers, you might prefer a server-side integration.
-- For server-side Prebid integration, there is no requirement to update to the latest Prebid version, as long as your version is 7.53.0 or later.
+- For server-side Prebid.js integration, there is no requirement to update to the latest Prebid.js version, as long as your version is 7.53.0 or later.

 The following table summarizes the options for publishers who want to generate the EUID token on the server side.